-The CLF’s Healthy Retail and Commerce Fund Offers a New Model for Social Investment
+The Conservation Law Foundation’s Healthy Retail and Commerce Fund offers a new model for social investment

 In the heart of providence’s south side, work is underway to transform a historic building into a vibrant community food hub.
 When complete, the 12,000-square foot space will be the new headquarters for the Southside Community Land Trust.
 But, more importantly, it will serve as a gathering place and source of healthy, affordable food for the neighbors, youth, and farmers the Land Trust serves.
 As one of the inaugural investments of CLF’s Healthy Retail and Commerce Fund, it will also showcase the power of social impact investing in supporting healthy, livable neighborhoods.